HenryElJ/personal_projects/R/README.md

 ## Langtons Ant

-Cellular automata  which has an arbitrary square is denoted as the "ant"  which can travel in any of the four cardinal directions.
+Cellular automata  which has an arbitrary square is denoted as the "ant"  which can travel in any of the four directions (N, E, S, W).
 Squares on a grid are coloured either black or white based on the ant's route.

 ### Rules:

-* At a white (dead) square, turn 90° clockwise, flip the colour of the square, move forward one unit.
+* At a white (dead) square, turn 90Â° clockwise, flip the colour of the square, move forward one unit.

-* At a black (alive) square, turn 90° counter-clockwise, flip the colour of the square, move forward one unit.
+* At a black (alive) square, turn 90Â° counter-clockwise, flip the colour of the square, move forward one unit.

 ![](/Images/Rplot10837.png)
 ![](/Images/Rplot13937.png)